 I’m from Buenos Aires but have been living overseas for the past 6 years.
 Between flights, you may have seen me freezing in Denmark, eating ramen in Japan, sipping coffee in Italy, hiking in New Zealand -where I currently reside-, and more!

-You may not know this, but Argentina is actually the 9th biggest country in the world.
+You may not know this, but Argentina is actually the 9th biggest country in the world and there are a lot of best cities to visit in Argentina.
 And kid you not, you’d find nearly any type of landscape around the globe here.
-From mighty mountains to massive waterfalls, cosmopolitan capitals, and even one of the worlds’ largest wetlands, Argentina is a perfect travel-hub for thrill-seekers and city sleekers alike!
+From mighty mountains to massive waterfalls, cosmopolitan capitals, and even one of the world’s largest wetlands.

 Perfect for eco-conscious travelers willing to get off the main touristic routes!
 The Iberá Wetlands -Esteros del Iberá- present untouched landscapes of shallow waters, wild animals, and stunning sunrises and sunsets.

-The province of San Juan, just north of Mendoza, still remains as one of Argentina’s best-kept secrets.
+Continue your trip to Argentina to the province of San Juan, just north of Mendoza.
+This still remains as one of Argentina’s best-kept secrets.
 The Izchigualasto National Park, aka Valley of the Moon, offers sceneries that do seem from a different planet.
 Plus, you’ll get to hang out with heaps of dino fossils!

 Buenos Aires is a bustling city packed with all the things you could expect from a major world capital -including the traffic jams!
 Culture, art, music, food, Tango, football, architecture, and the passion of the Argentinians are reflected in each corner of this unique metropolis.